Radial Velocity Orbital Solutions for Candidate Black Hole and Neutron Star Binary Systems in the Gaia Data Release 3 Catalog: Discussion

 \subsection{Implications for the Population of Black Holes Detectable in DR3 and Beyond}

 Prior to DR3, predictions for the number of binary systems containing a black hole and a luminous companion star that could be detected by Gaia varied by orders of magnitude \citep[e.g.,][]{breivik17,ml17,yamaguchi18,wiktorowicz20,chawla22,janssens22}.
 Gaia~BH1 and BH2 were identified and confirmed relatively quickly \citep{elbadry23a,chakrabarti23,tanikawa23,elbadry23b}, while the other candidates that initially appeared the most promising were ruled out \citep{ebr22,elbadry23a}.
-Here, we firmly exclude the possibility that any published candidates from DR3 contain a black hole, indicating that the number of black hole-luminous companion binaries with DR3 orbital solutions is two.
+Here, we firmly exclude the possibility that any other published candidates from DR3 contain a black hole, indicating that the number of black hole-luminous companion binaries with DR3 orbital solutions is two.
 With a revised understanding of the selections that went into the DR3 binary catalogs, \citet{chawla25} now conclude that the expected number to be detectable in DR3 is zero, which is approximately consistent with the observed result given Poisson uncertainties.

 Nevertheless, the expected number of black hole binaries that Gaia will reveal with the longer time baseline and better orbital modeling in DR4 and DR5 remains in the range of dozens to hundreds \citep{shikauchi22,chawla25, nagarajan25b}.
-The long orbital period and very low metallicity of Gaia~BH3 point to one possible path for identifying additional such systems, as explored by \citet{nagarajan25} and \citet{lam25b}, and \citet{mh25} suggests another.
-Simply following up the highest mass function solutions in the DR4 catalog, and/or refitting the DR4 epoch astrometry and velocities independently, are also likely to yield results, although if the periods of the remaining black hole binaries are longer than BH1 and BH2 then confirmation may take longer as well.
+The long orbital period and very low metallicity of Gaia~BH3 point to one possible path for identifying additional such systems, implying that the formation of stellar-mass black holes may be enhanced at low metallicities \citep{elbadry24c}. \citet{nagarajan25} and \citet{lam25b} have explored the approach of specifically targeting metal-poor stars as potential black hole companions, identifying several promising DR3 candidates, but none have been confirmed yet. \citet{mh25} used a selection based on large RUWE values (implying astrometric motion) and large rv\_amplitude\_robust values (implying RV variability) to uncover a new sample of candidate BH binaries without DR3 orbital solutions, but few of them have been followed up thus far.
+Simply obtaining RV confirmation of the highest mass function solutions in the DR4 catalog, and/or refitting the DR4 epoch astrometry and velocities independently, are also likely to yield results, although if the periods of the remaining black hole binaries are longer than BH1 and BH2 then confirmation may take longer as well.
+For candidates bright enough to have epoch RVs in DR4, a small number of independent follow-up velocities that agree with both the astrometric orbit and the Gaia RV curve may be sufficient to quickly demonstrate that the companion is a black hole.
+On the other hand, fainter candidates without existing velocity data will likely require new RV measurements covering a substantial fraction of the orbit to provide confidence that the astrometric orbital solution is correct \citep[e.g.,][]{elbadry23b}.